Skip to content

 Frequently Asked Questions

-HOA disputes in Orange County are filed in the Orange County Superior Court.
-The main civil courthouse is the Central Justice Center at 751 West Santa Ana Boulevard in Santa Ana.
-Depending on the amount in controversy, cases may also be heard at branch courts in Fullerton or Westminster.
-Before filing, California law requires ADR under Civil Code § 5930.
+HOA disputes in Orange County are filed in the Orange County Superior Court, with the main civil courthouse located at 751 West Santa Ana Boulevard in Santa Ana.
+Cases may be heard in the Central Justice Center or one of the branch courts depending on the amount in controversy and case type.

-Orange County has one of the highest concentrations of master-planned, HOA-governed communities in the United States.
-Communities like Irvine, Rancho Santa Margarita, Ladera Ranch, and Aliso Viejo were designed with extensive CC&Rs and multi-layered HOA governance.
-The density of HOA-governed homes, combined with strict architectural and landscaping standards, creates frequent disputes between homeowners and their associations.
+Orange County has one of the highest concentrations of master-planned communities in the United States.
+Communities like Irvine, Rancho Santa Margarita, Ladera Ranch, and Aliso Viejo were designed with extensive CC&Rs and HOA governance structures.
+The density of HOA-governed homes combined with strict architectural and landscaping standards creates frequent disputes.

 Yes.
-We represent homeowners across all of Orange County, including Irvine, Huntington Beach, Newport Beach, Anaheim, Laguna Niguel, Mission Viejo, Rancho Santa Margarita, Ladera Ranch, Aliso Viejo, Lake Forest, Tustin, Yorba Linda, Laguna Woods, Dana Point, and San Clemente.
-Our office is located in Orange County, giving us deep familiarity with local communities and court procedures.
+We represent homeowners across all of Orange County, including Irvine, Huntington Beach, Newport Beach, Anaheim, Laguna Niguel, Mission Viejo, Rancho Santa Margarita, Ladera Ranch, Aliso Viejo, Lake Forest, Tustin, Yorba Linda, and Laguna Woods.

-Master-planned communities in Orange County face unique disputes including strict architectural review committee conflicts, overlapping master and sub-association jurisdiction, landscaping disputes during drought restrictions, Mello-Roos and HOA assessment double burdens, and aging infrastructure in communities built decades ago.
-Sub-association vs. master association responsibility disputes are especially common when it's unclear which entity is responsible for a particular maintenance issue or enforcement action.
+Master-planned communities in Orange County frequently face disputes over strict architectural standards, landscaping requirements during drought restrictions, Mello-Roos tax interactions with HOA assessments, and aging infrastructure in communities built in the 1970s-90s.
+Sub-association vs. master association responsibility disputes are also common.

 Many Orange County communities have a layered governance structure with a master association and one or more sub-associations.
 This creates unique disputes over maintenance responsibility, assessment allocation, and overlapping CC&R enforcement.
 In communities like Ladera Ranch, Rancho Mission Viejo, and portions of Irvine, it's often unclear which association is responsible for a particular issue.
 Our attorneys understand OC's complex governance structures and can determine which entity is accountable.